Dispute resolution services

 Arbitration is a process designed to enable the parties in a dispute to choose an independent arbitrator to act as a judge who will make a binding decision on the parties concerned.

 Relates to the Building and Construction Industry Payments Act 2004.
-Construction industry payment disputes can be logged with the Queensland Law Society’s Authorised Nominating Authority (ANA).
+Construction industry payment disputes can be lodged with the Queensland Building and Construction Commission.